UE5 - Misc

 • Theory

-• We will multiply the VT height mask with the output of what we created in this setup
+• We will multiply the RVT height mask with the output of what we created in this setup

 • Create a One Minus node

-• The last node of the setup we did to calculate the VT height mask is a saturate node.
+• The last node of the setup we did to calculate the RVT height mask is a saturate node.

 • Note not the saturate node we created in this section